prakash2903/Sigma_Challenge/README.md

 ## Transition distribution calculation:
 Determining the probability distribution of transitioning from state _s(d)_ to different possible states using data up to day _d_.
+* Used dictionary to keep track of the counts of transitions between states.
+The keys represent transitions from one state to another.
+* Updated transition counts and probabilities as new data points arrive.
+* Continuously calculated probabilities based on **streaming data**.

+# RESULTS ✅